mcdonaldblake/skateshop-inventory-api/README.md

 ### J.  Remove the class files for any unused validators in order to clean your code.

+Deleted the deletePartValidator because it was not used anywhere in the project.

 ### K.  Demonstrate professional communication in the content and presentation of your submission.